Discover the Wildlife Park at your own pace via the Walking trail.

 Equipment: Kit yourself out with good walking shoes

-If you are nevertheless visiting the park with a pushchair, please free to request assistance from the staff in the Tivoli-bar (just before the descent); they can either lend you a baby carrier or get someone to lend you a hand.
+If you are nevertheless visiting the park with a pushchair, please free to request assistance from the staff in the Tivoli-bar (just before the descent).

 The 2nd part of the path is difficult for pushchairs to access.
 Folded pushchairs may be carried at the back of the shuttle